jshakes/jshakespeare2023/content/services.md

 ## Consulting

 You can also hire me as a consultant on your next project.
-Some things I specialize in are SDLC, web technology and infrastructure, design systems, web accessibility, and hiring and interview practices.
-I am can also provide code review and codebase health checks/audits.
+Some things I specialize in are product strategy, web technology and infrastructure, design systems, web accessibility, and how to hire and manage an engineering team.
+I can also provide code review and codebase health checks/audits.

 ## Why should you hire me?

- have over 12 years of software development experience in the UK and US tech industries.
+I have over 15 years of professional software development experience in the UK and US.
 During that time I have worked with businesses of all shapes and sizes, from pre-seed startups to Fortune 500 companies.
 I have worked as an individual contributor and as a manager in high-performing engineering teams, as well as in 'army of one' cross-functional roles.
-I have been involved with every stage of the development lifecycle and have written, tested, and shipped code that has been used by millions of people.
+I have been involved with every stage of the software development lifecycle and have written, tested, and shipped code that has been used by millions of people.

 As a contractor I work mostly with early-to-mid-stage startups, helping them get from loose product requirements to robust customer-facing technical solutions through rapid, iterative, and highly collaborative processes.
 I place a high value on planning, communication, and testing as a recipe for stress-free projects and high quality end-products.